 Learn more about print quality and data integrity inspection terms commonly used in the Print Industry.

-When printing transactional documents (statements, & Bills) or variable data labels (e.g. Shipping labels) with variable delivery addresses, a camera inspection system is used to verify that the address is readable, printed in the correct location and format (street, city, postcode/ZIP code, country), and is accordance with the requirements of the postal service (e.g. USPS, Royal Mail, etc.) being used.
-Any errors could result in the mail item being lost, delayed or rejected by the postal service.
-The camera system will also verify any postal barcodes (e.g. USPS’s IMB and Royal Mail’s MailMark) and match against a database and with the printed address to ensure that integrity is being maintained.
+When printing transactional documents (statements, and bills) or variable data labels (e.g. Shipping labels) with variable delivery addresses, a camera inspection system is used to verify that the address is readable, printed in the correct location and format (street, city, postcode/ZIP code, country), and is accordance with the requirements of the postal service (e.g. USPS, Royal Mail, etc.) being used.
+Any errors could result in the mail item being lost, delayed, or rejected by the postal service.
+The camera system will also verify any postal barcodes (e.g. USPS’s IMB and Royal Mail’s MailMark) and match them against a database and with the printed address to ensure that integrity is being maintained.
+See Video

 Area Scan Cameras